Northern saw-whet owl: Food and feeding

 The northern saw-whet owl has vertically asymmetrical ears and different shapes of the ear openings.
 Because the sound reaches the ears at a different time and is of different intensity, the northern saw-whet owl can very precisely localize its prey.
 Such accurate sound localization allows it to hunt in complete darkness by hearing alone.
 A study by Beatini et al showed that the northern saw-whet owl had a possible frequency sensitivity of 0.7 to 8.6 kHz with the best sensitivity ranging from 1.6 to 7.1 kHz.
 This allows it to hunt in the dark purely by sound.
 The birds wait on a high perch at night and swoop down on prey.
 They mainly eat small organisms with a strong focus on small mammals in their diet.
 Swengel and Swengel (1992) reviewed ten studies that found northern saw-whet owls eating almost exclusively mammals (88% to 100%), with most of the mammals being rodents (85% to 99+%).
 Specifically in their Wisconsin study, the Swengels counted saw-whet owls as most often eating deer mice (Peromyscus; ~68% of captured prey), voles (Microtis pennsylvunicus and M. ochrogaster; ~16%), and shrews (~9%; Blarina brevicauda and Sorex cinereus).
 A similar study by Holt and Leroux (1996) in Montana found saw-whet owls eating more voles (60%) than other mammal species.
 Engel et al. (2015) also found in the saw-whet owl a strong preference for small mammals (89%), with 55% of prey being two species of voles.

 Holt and Leroux compared the eating habits of northern saw-whet owls to northern pygmy owls and found that they prey on different animals for their main food source, with the saw-whet owl's diet 98% small mammals, while for pygmy owls over one-third of their prey was birds.
 Their study concluded that these owls could adapt depending on the prey and also with the other predators in the areas where they live.
 Engel et al. (2015) in Chain O'Lakes State Park, Illinois, during the winter of 1987–88, compared northern saw-whet owls to long-eared owls.
 Engel confirmed the saw-whet owl's strong preference for small mammals.
 Their diet appeared varied in the winter, and was less tied to one mammal than was the long-eared owl; at times, northern saw-whet owls hunted larger prey, such as the meadow vole (M. pennsylvanicus).

 Other mammals preyed on occasionally include shrews, squirrels (largely chipmunks and red squirrels), various other mice species, flying squirrels, moles and bats.
 Also supplementing the diet are small birds, with passerines such as swallows, sparrows, kinglets and chickadees favored.
-However, larger birds, up to the size of rock pigeon (which are typically about 4 times as heavy as a saw-whet owl) can even be taken.
+However, larger birds, up to the size of rock dove (which are typically about 4 times as heavy as a saw-whet owl) can even be taken.
 On the Pacific coast they may also eat crustaceans, frogs and aquatic insects.
 Like many owls, these birds have excellent hearing and exceptional vision in low light.